pgexporter/pgexporter/doc/tutorial/03_grafana.md

 ## Prometheus Configuration

 ### Installation
-First of all, you should install Prometheus in your pgmoneta server.
+First of all, you should install Prometheus in your pgexporter server.
 Download one of the binaries from the [Prometheus Downloads](https://prometheus.io/download/), say `prometheus-2.45.0.linux-amd64.tar.gz` (may be different for you, but the following instructions are based off of this).

 Unzip the tarball:
 ```sh